OSHA 10 Training: 2026 Complete Guide With State Rules

 This is a more specialized course for workers in shipyards, marine terminals, and longshoring operations.
 The training covers the unique hazards found in these environments, such as crane safety, confined space entry on vessels, and personal flotation devices.

 It’s crucial that you get your training from a legitimate source.
 OSHA Outreach courses must be taught by an OSHA authorized trainer.
+You can take the course in person or online.

 How to Spot and Avoid Fake OSHA Cards